For ordering online we have simple guide to help you through the process.

 For example, if your sliding door is 2m high, the track will be fixed at a height of 2m + 50mm (2050mm).

 All of systems we offer are are top hung therefore require a guide at the bottom.
 A groove in the bottom of the door enables the use of the included door guide which screws to the floor.

-Other guides are available that don’t require a groove.
+Other guides are available that do not require a groove.
 The downside is these are visible as they guide both sides of the door.
-See our options here
+See our options here.

 All orders are shipped out through the Aramex (previously Fastway) courier network.
 For all door system orders we charge a flat rate of $19.50 per order (domestic and rural).